 The Tri-Cities Enterprise Center building was constructed by the City of Richland in 1987.
 It became available for purchase in the fall of 2011.
-The Port of Benton purchased the 20,000-square-foot facility and 4.79 acres of land.
+The Port of Benton acquired the 20,000-square-foot facility, along with 4.79 acres of land.

-Current use: This building supports the B Reactor Tours and startups.
-Occupancy is mixed use: restaurants, brewery, research and development and tourism.
+Current use: This mixed-use building supports the B Reactor National Historic Landmark tours.
+Occupancy is mixed-use: restaurants, brewery, research and development and tourism.

-Future plans: This building is 100 percent occupied.
-The Port will consider construction of another development building.
+Future plans: This building is 100% occupied.
+The Port will consider the construction of another development building in north Richland.